Accessibility Statement for Slindon Parish Council

 Visiting us in person

-This statement was reviewed/revised by the Clerk on 23rd February 2021 (following the results of a quarterly online test by Aubergine262.com).
+This statement was reviewed/revised by the Clerk on 21st December 2022.